China's Lenovo buys and diversifies to outshine PC rivals

 "We expect Lenovo to remain acquisitive as it is hungry for growth and so despite high cash balances they will not hike the dividend," said Jefferies technology analyst Ken Hui.

-The Beijing-based company has shed its staid image as the maker of all-business ThinkPads, and now churns out multi-coloured IdeaPad Yoga convertible ultrabooks which have helped build its brand in China and beyond.

-Though newer to smartphones than to its core PC business, Lenovo is the No.2 smartphone and media tablet vendor in China, a success it hopes to duplicate in other emerging markets such as Russia and India, where competition from Samsung Electronics Co Ltd (005930.KS), Apple Inc (AAPL.O) and others is fierce.
+Though newer to smartphones than to its core PC business, Lenovo is the No.2 smartphone vendor in China, a success it hopes to duplicate in other emerging markets including Russia and India, where competition from Samsung Electronics Co Ltd, Apple Inc and others is fierce.

 "They are in the right niche markets and hitting the right segments at the right price points.
 But this is not sustainable in the long run unless the mobility business steps up," said a Hong Kong-based technology banker.